 - Students from England and Wales pay fees of up to £9,250 a year if they study in England, Scotland or Northern Ireland, or up to £9,000 a year if they study in Wales.
 They are usually entitled to a Tuition Fee Loan so they won’t have to pay the fees up front.

 - Students from Northern Ireland pay fees up to £4,160 a year if they study in Northern Ireland.
 If they go to university in England or Scotland, they have to pay up to £9,250 a year, and if they study in Wales they’ll pay up to £9,000 a year.
 Tuition Fee Loans are available.

-- Students who live in Scotland don’t normally have to contribute towards their course fees if they study in Scotland; the Student Awards Agency Scotland (SAAS) pays their fees.
-But, they are charged up to £9,250 a year at English universities and up to £9,000 a year if they study in Wales.
+- Students who live in Scotland don’t normally have to contribute towards their course fees if they study in Scotland; students need to apply to the Student Awards Agency Scotland (SAAS) who then pays their fees.
+But, they are charged up to £9,250 a year if they study in England or Northern Ireland and up to £9,000 a year if they study in Wales.
 Once again, loans are available to help with any tuition fees payable.

 Help with living costs

 The cost of living, particularly the price of student accommodation, varies widely in different areas of the UK.
 It’s a good idea to help your son or daughter consider all their income and expenditure and set a budget.
 Most students are able to apply for a Maintenance Loan to help with their living costs.
 How much they get depends on where they live, your household income and whether or not they stay at home.
 If your household income is low, depending on where they are in the UK, a non-repayable grant or bursary may be available to reduce how much has to be borrowed for living expenses.
 Eligible students from Wales receive £1,000 a year to help with living and accommodation costs.